Title: Progressive Web Components

 If you’re wresting control from the browser, you assume responsibility for a whole range of things which are normally handled by the platform.

-Not only does this lead to ballooning complexity on the developer side, it also means we’re being irresponsibly wasteful of end users’ limited resources — be it CPU, memory or battery.
+Not only does this lead to ballooning complexity on the developer side, it also means we’re being irresponsibly wasteful of end users' limited resources — be it CPU, memory, battery or bandwidth.

 Alex Russell is one of Google’s developer evangelists — but you should listen to him anyway.
 In particular, he’s been very vocal recently about the impact all this has on mobile devices.